59 Jobs in Healthcare & the Medical Field

 15. Dental Hygienist

-A dental hygienist is the person who performs deep cleanings on your teeth.
+A dental hygienist performs deep cleanings on your teeth.
 They use special tools to clean plaque that a normal person cannot get to, and can apply fluoride to strengthen your teeth.
-They also take x-rays to help the dentist identify cavities and can give lidocaine injections to keep you comfortable during your dental cleaning or procedure.
+They also take X-rays to help the dentist identify cavities and can give lidocaine injections to keep you comfortable during your dental cleaning or procedure.
 Dental hygienists often have much lower stress levels compared to other healthcare professions.

 Median salary: $87,530